jvaubourg/zimbra-scripts/README.md

         [Default] zimbra

     MAIN BORG REPOSITORY
+      The main repository contains the backups of the server-side settings (ie. everything except accounts themselves), and the Backup Config Files of all the accounts (ie. addresses of the Borg servers with the passphrases).

       -a borg_repo
-        Full Borg+SSH repository address for server-related data (ie. for everything except accounts) Passphrases of the repositories created for backuping the accounts will be saved in this repo [Example] mailbackup@mybackups.example.com:main
+        Full Borg+SSH repository address for the main files [Example] mailbackup@mybackups.example.com:main
         [Example] mailbackup@mybackups.example.com:myrepos/main